"Deadliest Catching," formerly known as "Dude Fishing"

 Think City Slickers meets Deadliest Catch during a Perfect Storm!
 Well, we don't do this unless the weather is really nice.
 No one has ever been injured on my commercial boats in more than 35 years of operation, so there is nothing really deadly about it, but I may have to do a bit of yelling to keep the operation moving smoothly and to keep everyone safe.

-Deadliest Catching on the fishing vessel Pelican.
+Deadliest Catching on the FV Pelican

 Commercial power trolling for salmon has been called the “Alaska's Gentleman’s Fishery.”
 It is as much a lifestyle, as a living, for many commercial fishermen.